MiraxxR1/fivem-maintenance/README.md

   <h3 align="center">fivem-maintenance</h3>

   <p align="center">
     This Lua script for FiveM allows you to set up a maintenance system for your server.
+Fully Standalone & Plug And Play.
     <br />
     <a href="https://discord.gg/wJmnKQHTWD">Discord Support</a>
   </p>